What is a Breast lift with implants?

 Yes, increased cleavage is easily attained with this procedure.
 However, there are two types of cleavage: medial cleavage and upper pole fullness.
-Dr. Rodriguez discusses the difference between the two in his blog post covering the types of breast cleavage.
+I discussed the difference between the two in a blog post covering the types of breast cleavage.

 Beyond cleavage, we will also be discussing implant sizes and types of implants during a breast lift with augmentation consultation and I will explain all of the options you'll need to consider in choosing the perfect implant to meet your specific goals.